210 Lake and Golf Course Single Family Properties

 The neighborhood grew at an exponential rate during the 1990s and through the early part of the new millennium, as the developer phased-in new neighborhood roads.
 By 1995, the neighborhood had 100 new homes, and continued to grow to 150 homes by the year 2000, with all homes owner occupied.
 From 2000 to 2007, the neighborhood grew to 175 homes.
 Even through the economic downturn, the unique appeal of the Granada Estates neighborhood added additional homes during 2008 to 2010.

 Since 2010, the neighborhood has experienced an acceleration in new home construction.
-Of the 210 platted properties within the Granada Estates Neighborhood, there only remain 24 lots available for new construction.
+Of the 210 platted properties within the Granada Estates Neighborhood, there are only a few remaining lots available for new construction.

 Contributing to the unique appeal of the Granada Estates neighborhood is the ownership choice of freshwater lake or golf course fairway sited lots, or lots located within protected conservation areas or on shaded oak tree lined roadways.
 The road structure within the neighborhood easily accommodates these alternatives.